moderntribe/moose-resources/block-library/carousel/README.md

 ### Moose Implementation

-1. Add `swiper` as a dependency in your project
+1. Add `swiper` as a dependency in your project.
+This block was built on major version 11.
 1. Run `npm install` to install the dependency
 1. Copy directory to the `themes/core/blocks/tribe/` directory.
 1. Add the `tribe/carousel` and `tribe/carousel-slide` blocks to the `self::TYPES` array in `plugins/core/src/Blocks/Blocks_Definer.php`.